Aestheticsuraj234/Complete-DSA-Course/Chapter-2/notes.md

 ## Sub-Chapter 1: Introduction to Stacks

-- 1.1 What is a Stack?
+- 1.1 What is a Stack?🥙✅
-- 1.2 How Stacks Work
+- 1.2 How Stacks Work✅
-- 1.3 Common Use Cases
+- 1.3 Common Use Cases✅

 ## Sub-Chapter  2: Implementing Stacks in TypeScript

-- 2.1 Stack Data Structure
+- 2.1 Stack Data Structure✅
-- 2.2 Operations on Stacks
+- 2.2 Operations on Stacks✅
-- 2.3 Creating a Stack in TypeScript
+- 2.3 Creating a Stack in TypeScript✅

 ## Sub-Chapter 3: Basic Stack Operations